proxeeus/quests/README.md

 Velious major questlines
 ========================

-- Coldain Rings quest: the whole quest chain is entirely completablee.
-From Ring #1 all the way to Ring #10.
-Yes, that also includes the War in Great Divide.
+- Coldain Ring quests, from #1 up to, and including the entire Ring #10 War event.

 Player Bots
 ============